Menu

 6-The Garden of the Gods Visitor & Nature Center

-At the moment, the Garden of the Gods Visitor & Nature Center is open every day from 9:00 a.m. to 5:00 p.m.
-The park is open from 5:00 a.m. to 9 p.m. from November through April and from 5:00 a.m. to 10 p.m. from May through October.
+The Garden of the Gods Visitor & Nature Center is open daily from 9:00 a.m. to 5:00 p.m.
+The park is open from 5:00 a.m. to 9 p.m. from November through April and 5:00 a.m. to 10 p.m. from May through October.
 Here, the pinon-juniper forests of the American Southwest mix with Great Plains grasslands, and the 14,115-foot Pikes Peak – America's Mountain – rises above the landscape.
-The Garden of the Gods in Colorado Springs, with its 300 million years of geological history, offers one of the most comprehensive portraits of Earth's past anywhere in the country.
-It's a natural wonder.

 7-Old Faithful, Yellowstone's Famous Geyser

-Old Faithful Geyser - Yellowstone National Park - Natural Attractions in USA - Planet Travel Advisor Old Faithful Geyser - Yellowstone National Park - Natural Attractions in USA Based on the preceding eruption's duration and height, these eruptions can be forecast with a 90% confidence level and a 10-minute variation.
+Based on the preceding eruption's duration and height, these eruptions can be forecast with a 90% confidence level and a 10-minute variation.
 After hours, geyser forecasts and statistics are kept by the naturalist crew.
 Observation, timing with a stopwatch, and recording findings in a logbook are the best methods for accomplishing this.

 8-Monument Valley Navajo Tribal Park

-This magnificent valley is home to sandstone marvels that soar to heights of 400 to 1,000 feet and are framed by gorgeous clouds that send graceful shadows on the desert floor.
+This magnificent valley is home to sandstone marvels that soar to 400 to 1,000 feet and are framed by gorgeous clouds that send graceful shadows on the desert floor.
 The sun's perspective highlights these exquisite patterns, creating awe-inspiring vistas.
 The environment is overwhelming, not only in terms of beauty but also in terms of scale.
-The fragile rock pinnacles are flanked by miles of mesas and buttes, plants and trees, and windblown sand, all of which contribute to the valley's beautiful colors.
-All of this combines to provide a genuinely spectacular experience at Monument Valley.
-Take advantage of this lovely land.

-9-Hawaiʻi Volcanoes National Park
+9-Hawaii Volcanoes National Park

 10-Arches National Park (U.S)